Here are just some Q and As providing some more information about us or addressing common questions we get.

 Can I get some hay/corn stalks/wood?

 You can absolutely buy some corn stalks as long as we have already harvested off of the plants.
 We sell them for $1 a bundle, or you can have a bundle for free if you buy any other product from us.
 The hay is usually all sold out and spoken for before we even bale it, so it is unlikely we will have any extra for you, but feel free to ask.
 If all you need is one bale for decoration or mulch, the chance we can help you out is much higher.
-As far as wood goes, we intend to begin selling campfire bundles in 2017.
+Campfire bundles are available for $4/each.
+Face cords are also available upon request.

 Thank you for your support!